authlete/authlete-java-common/README.md

 AuthleteApi api = DefaultApiFactory.getInstance();
 ```

-`DefaultApiFactory.getInstance()` method caches the result, so you can call the
+`DefaultApiFactory.getInstance()` method caches the search result, so you can
-method as many times as you like without worrying about the overhead of file
+call th emethod as many times as you like without worrying about the overhead of
-loading.
+file loading.

 #### AuthletePropertiesConfiguration